r7 Config Reference

 AddRequestHeader

-Adds or overrides an HTTP header before the request is forwarded to the upstream target.
+Appends an HTTP header before forwarding the request to the upstream target.

 | Parameter | Type | Required | Description |